MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 > [!IMPORTANT]
 > Currently, bots are available in Government Community Cloud (GCC) and GCC-High but not in Department of Defense (DOD).
 >
-> Bot applications within Microsoft Teams are available in GCC-High through [Azure bot Service](/azure/bot-service/channel-connect-teams).
+> Bot applications within Microsoft Teams are available in GCC-High through [Azure bot Service](/azure/bot-service/channel-connect-teams) and bot channel registration should be done in Azure Government portal.

 Conversational bots allow users to interact with your web service using text, interactive cards, and task modules.